aglavers/citibikenyc/README.md

 The change to the [D3 Sankey layout](http://bost.ocks.org/mike/sankey/) made the chart easier to comprehend, but the number of overlapping flows needed techniques to reveal the story.

+- Sankey layout

+- Changed vertical ordering in sankey.js

 #### Mouse-over visibility and color

 The basic sankey layout was changed substantially to handle mouse overs and color nodes and paths simultaneously.
 A number of color palettes were explored, finally settling on this [palette from colorbrewer.org](http://colorbrewer2.org/?type=qualitative&scheme=Set2&n=7).

+- Mouse over on nodes and flows

+- Narrative

+- Full page cocept

+- Extensive updates to select nodes and flows simultaneously

+- Careful attention to hide and reveal using opacity

+- transition timing

+- New color pallette with carefully tweaked opacity

+- Labels on outside

 #### Mouse-over titles (tool tips)

 Mouse over titles were extended to include comprehensive flow information after feedback indicated confusion with the meaning of various percentages.

+- percentage in nodes

+- multi-line tool tips

+- new measure of bikes gained/lost

 #### Telling the story